Last updated 10th June, 2025

 This will include hourly rates, external help, and so on.
 The electrician will have to ensure that they fit in new, and secure electrical outlets to improve the safety of the house.

-As previously mentioned, there are generally five houses survey types carried out, and the cost varies depending on the type you go for.
+As previously mentioned, there are generally five house survey types carried out, and the cost varies depending on the type you go for.
 But there is no seperate labour costs as such, as the cost for a survey is in all-in-one.

 For any house survey, it should take 2-3 hours to complete.